Canon SL2 vs Sony A6500

-The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Sony Alpha A6500 are two digital cameras that were announced, respectively, in June 2017 and October 2016.
+The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Sony Alpha A6500 are two digital cameras that were officially introduced, respectively, in June 2017 and October 2016.
 The SL2 is a DSLR, while the A6500 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably smaller (29 percent) than the Canon SL2.
 In terms of weight, the two cameras are very close.
 It is noteworthy in this context that the A6500 is splash and dust-proof, while the SL2 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (SL2) and the Sony E-Mount Lens Catalog (A6500).
 Mirrorless cameras, such as the A6500, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.